onekiloparsec/aa-js/README.md

 The most comprehensive collection of accurate astronomical algorithms in JavaScript (TypeScript).

-**The new v3 uses arbitrary-precision computations, thanks to [decimal.js](https://github.com/MikeMcl/decimal.js).**
+**The new v3+ offers arbitrary-precision computations, thanks to [decimal.js](https://github.com/MikeMcl/decimal.js).**

+**The new v3.2 (will) offer in various places between the low-precision standard Javascript Math implementation and the new arbitrary-precision but a lot slower implementation.** The speed between the two implementation can varies with a factore of more than 10 times.
+See benchmark tests included in the project.

 Other
 implementations: [Swift (SwiftAA)](https://github.com/onekiloparsec/SwiftAA), [C# (AASharp)](https://github.com/jsauve/AASharp).